ViPErCZ/passwordRecovery/README.md

 Usage
 ------------
-Sample using in Presener (version 1.0.x):
+Sample using in Presenter (version 1.0.x):
 ```php
 use Nette\Application\UI\Form;
 use Sandbox\PasswordRecovery\PasswordRecovery;